Every Language Model Has a Forgery-Resistant Signature: Language model ellipses are signatures

 \subsection{Comparison to existing methods}

 To understand the niche that ellipse signatures fill, it is worthwhile to consider the breadth of existing methods for identifying models by their outputs, and how they differ from ellipse signatures.
 Many of these methods fall under the umbrella of language model fingerprinting, though we do not consider the ellipse signature itself to be a fingerprint because it lacks certain properties, namely robustness and stealthiness~\citep[Section 2.3]{Xu2025CopyrightPF}.
 Note that differences in properties do not make one method ``better'' than another---we highlight differences to show model ellipses and the compared methods are useful in different scenarios.
+Various methods and their properties are summarized in \cref{tab:props} in \cref{sec:comparisons}.
 We are unaware of any existing model identification systems that exhibit all of the ellipse signature properties simultaneously.

 Text-based watermarks~\citep{Liu2025ASurveyOTW}, a subclass of fingerprint methods, inject signals into the text generation process that can later be used to identify the generating model.
 This is usually accomplished via sampling strategies~\citep[e.g.,][]{pmlr-v202-kirchenbauer23a,pmlr-v247-christ24a,hou-etal-2024-semstamp} which are sometimes distilled back into the model~\citep[e.g.,]{xu2025learning}.
 Watermarks are not naturally occurring, since they require intentional implementation on the model provider side.
 They are also not compact, since they require gathering statistical evidence over many generation steps.